Campus: Columbus, Lima, Marion, Mansfield, Newark

 College: Arts and Sciences

-Upon admission to the university, students can declare a major in English within the College of Arts and Sciences.
+On admission to the university, students can declare a major in English within the College of Arts and Sciences.
 Interested students are encouraged to schedule an appointment with an English undergraduate advisor as early as possible to discuss course requirements, study abroad opportunities and post-graduation career plans.

-- Literature, Film and Popular Culture Studies
+- Literature, Film, Folklore and Popular Culture Studies

-- Professional Writing, Rhetoric and Literacy
+- Writing, Rhetoric and Literacy

 - Creative Writing: Fiction, Nonfiction and Poetry